onflow/flow-go/README.md

 TODO: write style guide

+## Documentation

+### Architecture documentation

+You can find a high-level overview of the Bamboo architecture on the [documentation website](https://bamboo-docs.herokuapp.com/).

+### Code documentation

+The application-level documentation for Bamboo lives inside each of the sub-packages of this repository.

-## Documentation instructions for stream owners
+### Documentation instructions for stream owners

 Stream owners are responsible for ensuring that all code owned by their stream is well-documented.
 Documentation for a stream should accomplish the following: